-The embankment face shall be true to line such that the deviation of the ground surface from a 3 m straightedge held in any direction does not exceed 25 mm.
+The embankment face shall be true to line such that the deviation of the ground surface from a 3 m straight-edge held in any direction does not exceed 25 mm.

-Page 40 of 55 MRTS03 June 09 Faces of curved embankments shall be either a smooth curve or formed in a series of straights of approximately equal size.
+Faces of curved embankments shall be either a smooth curve or formed in a series of straights of approximately equal size.
 Curved faces of embankment shall conform to the above 25 mm maximum deviation when a 3 m straight-edge is placed up the sloping face, and in the horizontal direction shall form a smooth curve.

-Where the embankment faces are to be filled to achieve the above specified surface, the fill material shall be either no-fines concrete as specified in Clause 25 of MRT70 Concrete or dry stabilised sand in accordance with Clause 20 of MRTS04 General Earthworks.
+Where the embankment faces are to be filled to achieve the above specified surface, the fill material shall be either no-fines concrete as specified in Clause 26 of MRTS70 Concrete or dry stabilised sand in accordance with Clause 19 of MRTS04 General Earthworks.
 The stabilised sand shall be dampened sufficiently so that it remains in place.
 Where no-fines concrete is used, extreme care shall be taken to achieve the specified surface profile.